 Fast forward forty years and the discussion has barely advanced.

 Hygiene and inattentiveness remain the Achilles’ heel of today’s natural and low-input wines, but, sadly, there is even less tolerance and more vitriol for the inevitable tics and foibles that define them.

 All of these issues resurfaced at the presentation of a new line of zero-input wines from Domaine de la Ville in Morges—a winery hitherto known for bulk wine production.
 The leap of faith into the world of natural wine is a fairly new development in Vaud and a downright scary one for the risk-averse Swiss.
 For this, the Domaine deserves credit.
 It’s not everyday that a play-it-down-the-middle entity goes rogue.
 In case you’re wondering, there should be no concern.
 And I’m not being charitable.
 With only one exception, I couldn’t find fault with any of the wines presented, although some other tasters tried.

-The initial commitment is a small one based on the sheer number of bottles made, but a highly promising one given the quality of the results.
-The 95% of the portfolio that remains traditional—the bread-and-butter of their business plan—has also been upgraded and as validation of the new strategy, Domaine de la Ville was named Winery of the Year in 2015 by the Grand Prix du Vin Suisse.
+The initial commitment to natural is a modest one based on the sheer number of bottles made, but a highly promising one given the quality of the results.
+The 95% of the portfolio that remains traditional — the bread-and-butter of their business plan — has also been upgraded and as validation of the new strategy, Domaine de la Ville was named Winery of the Year in 2015 by the Grand Prix du Vin Suisse.